Airaa: Plot

-Yamuna decides to interact with the ghost after being so fed up with her haunted visions.
-She even goes back to the haunted house, now in a dilapidated state and cleans up the house.
+Yamuna decides to interact with the ghost after being fed up with her haunted visions.
+She even goes back to the haunted house.
 She and Amudhan meet 2 priests who say that they will do prayers to the god, Bhairava and Amudhan must go to the cemetery, dig up Bhavani's dead body and destroy it with a trident so that Bhavani cannot use her dead body again.
 Amudhan succeeds and Bhavani appears but in under control by the religious chants.

 As Yamuna asks why Bhavani is trying to kill her.
 Bhavani tells her about her past.

-Bhavani's father cries upon realizing his second wife has given birth to another baby girl, when he expected a baby boy from his first marriage itself.
+Bhavani's patriarch father cries upon realizing his second wife has given birth to another baby girl.
 As he walks out to inform their relatives, he dies by lightning.
-This incident causes the villagers to believe that it is because of Bhavani and that she is cursed.
+This incident causes the villagers to believe that Bhavani is cursed.
 Bhavani's own mother and sister hate her.
 During Bhavani's 16th birthday, her elder sister gives birth to a stillborn baby.
 Again, people believe it is because of Bhavani's "cursed" nature.
 Thus, Bhavani faces abuse and humiliation.
 She meets Amudhan at school and he falls in love with her.
 After Amudhan's father finds out, he sends him to college in New Delhi.
-Bhavani is left heartbroken.
 Bhavani was rejected by boys willing to marry her because of her dark complexion.
 One night, her brother-in-law tries to sexually assault her.
 Bhavani's family kicks her out, believing her brother-in-law over her innocence.

 Bhavani moves to Chennai and does odd jobs at a hotel.
 She ends up meeting Amudhan again at a restaurant.
 He proposes to her, and she accepts.
-Bhavani moves into Amudhan's house.
 On the day of the marriage, Bhavani finishes her shift and gets ready.
-Before she leaves, Mohit Agarwal, the owner of a beer company asks her to clean his room and to stay back for the night with him but she disagrees and walks away silently.
-She tries to take the elevator in which Yamuna is present but Yamuna does not hold the door to let Bhavani in.
-This delays her arrival at the marriage sub-registrar office in Saidapet, where Amudhan is waiting.
-She gets into an auto-rickshaw.
-Along the way, she encounters 2 people who abuse her and steal her ring which was a gift given by Amudhan.
-The 2 men decide to sell the ring for buying liquor.
-A police officer arrests Bhavani for no fault of hers.
+Before she leaves, the owner of a beer company asks her to clean his room and to sleep with him but she says no. She tries to take the elevator in which Yamuna is present but Yamuna does not hold the door to let Bhavani in.
+This makes her late to the marriage office, where Amudhan is waiting.
+Along the way, she encounters 2 people who abuse her and steal her ring.
+A police officer arrests Bhavani.
 When the police find the real culprit, she is released.
-She manages to overcome all of them.
 She also meets Babloo, who asks her to help him cross the street.
-As they do so, a drunk lorry driver hits them and causes their deaths.
+As they do so, a drunk lorry driver hits them and kills them.